Metabyte2710/RGB/The-RGBController-API.md

 A device's Controller class is a free-form class that provides whatever functionality is necessary to communicate with a device.
 This class should implement functions to send control packets to a device and receive information packets from a device.
 It should provide the capability to set device colors and modes.
 The Controller header file should provide defined constants for mode, speed, and other control values specific to the device's protocol.
 If possible, this class should provide the capability to retrieve firmware version and serial number information from the device.
 This class can also provide additional device protocol functionality even if it goes unused in OpenRGB currently.
 For instance, you may provide functions for controlling mouse DPI, polling rate, fan speed, or any other device-specific capability you want.
 If OpenRGB ever implements these extra functions in the future, having them implemented already in the Controller will make that easier.

+The Controller class files are kept in the Controllers/ folder.

 # Detector

 A device's Detector function scans the attached devices to see if a particular device (Controller/RGBController) exists.
 At the moment, two types of detectors exist - I2C and non-I2C.
 Both detector types are passed (by reference) a vector of RGBController pointers in which to add newly detected controllers.
 Detectors for I2C devices are also passed a vector of I2C bus pointers to scan.
 Non-I2C detectors rely on other methods of detection, usually hidapi to scan for USB devices.
 The REGISTER_DETECTOR macros are used to register a detector function with the OpenRGB Resource Manager which is responsible for calling detector functions at detection time.